DaveXNN/Ground-station-for-satellite-tracking/README.md

 ### Software
 Rotator receives commands via MQTT client and then moves stepper motors or changes antenna polarization.
 It's programmed in Python 3.9 and you can find the source code in [this repository](/source_code/rotator).

+To install MQTT broker on Raspberry Pi I used a command ```sudo apt install -y mosquitto mosquitto-clients```

+and to make Mosquitto auto start when the Raspberry Pi boots I used a command ```sudo systemctl enable mosquitto.service```.

 [Rotator.py](/source_code/rotator/Rotator.py) is a main script that is run on boot.
 It initializes all modules and subscribes topics used to control rotator.
 There is also module [Stepper.py](/source_code/rotator/Stepper.py) to control stepper motors, module [PolarizationSwitcher.py](/source_code/rotator/PolarizationSwitcher.py) to control polarazation switchers and module [Publisher.py](/source_code/rotator/Publisher.py) to send rotator current azimuth and elevation back to station computer.

 Here is a list of used Python packages: